 The University’s AWARDS scheme allows applicants to submit additional information explaining their particular circumstances, which may have affected their academic achievements and which the University may consider in its decision making processes.

 Where departments invite applicants to interview, further details are provided via the course pages on the website:

 In addition to the interviews for these courses, applicants offering a very atypical profile, or those returning to study after a period out of education, may sometimes be offered an interview.

-The University aims to finalise decisions as the earliest possible opportunity, but is firmly committed to equal consideration of all applications received by the UCAS deadline of 15th January.
-The University aims to return decisions to applicants in a timely manner, where an application is received by the 15 January, we aim to have a decision finalised by the 31 March.
+The University aims to finalise decisions at the earliest possible opportunity, but is firmly committed to equal consideration of all applications received by the UCAS deadline in late January.
+The University aims to return decisions to applicants in a timely manner.
+Where an application is received by the January equal consideration deadline, we will finalise a decision by the UCAS deadline in mid-May.